List of Softball Skills

 Hitting for Contact

 Another vital skill is hitting for contact.
-Put simply, this skill is your ability to make contact with the ball while hitting.
-As a softball player, you want to strike out as little as possible and get as many hits as you can.
-Hitting for contact is especially important for hitters who might not be as strong, as it is even more important to get base hits.
+This skill is all about your ability to make contact with the ball while hitting.
+As a softball player, you want to strike out as little as possible.
+By putting the ball in play, you force the defense to have to react appropriately.
+Hitting for contact is especially important for hitters who might not be as strong, as their game centers around getting a high volume of hits rather than a few big ones.

 Hitting for Power

-Hitting for power is the combination of making contact with the ball and hitting it as far as possible.
+Hitting for power is all about hitting the ball as far as possible.
 This skill is one that not everyone has but is very coveted by softball players.
 Usually, only one or two players on a softball team will be power hitters, hitting home runs and driving in lots of runs.
-You can improve this skill by lifting weights and working on your swing.
+Strength is the biggest factor of a player’s power.
+You can improve your power by lifting weights and working on your swing.

-Bunting is an important skill of small ball softball.
+Bunting is an important skill specifically for small ball softball.
 Instead of swinging and hitting the ball, you put your hand up on the bat and tap the ball, usually down one of the baselines.
 This is for fast runners to get base hits and also to advance baserunners.